realead/solinks/README.md

 #### Importing modules:

-  * using different file-extension for modeules: https://stackoverflow.com/a/59995134/5769463
+  * using different file-extension for modules: https://stackoverflow.com/a/59995134/5769463
   * order of importing so,py,pyc files: https://stackoverflow.com/a/56119980/5769463
   * reloading c-extensions: https://stackoverflow.com/a/55172547/5769463
   * How to use shared-libraries in Cython-modules https://stackoverflow.com/a/45655654/5769463